On two families of Enriques categories over K3 surfaces: Stability on K3 surfaces, moduli spaces, and wall-crossing

 \begin{definition} A stability condition $\sigma$ on $S$ is called \defi{geometric} if the skyscraper sheaf $\sho_p$ is a $\sigma$-stable object of the same phase for every point $p\in S$. \end{definition}

-Up to a unique $\grp$ action on $\Stab(S)$, a geometric stability condition goes to a uniquely determined stability condition $\sigma_{\omega,\beta}$ by virtue of \cite[Proposition 10.3]{Bri08}.
-The component in $\Stab(S)$ containing all geometric stability conditions will be denoted by $\Stab^{\circ}(S)$.
+All the geometric stability conditions on $\cate{D}^b(S)$ (with support property) belong to the same connected component in $\Stab(S)$, say $\Stab^{\circ}(S)$, according to \cite[Theorem 5.36]{Dell25}.
+Moreover, up to a unique $\grp$ action on $\Stab(S)$, a geometric stability condition on $\cate{D}^b(S)$ goes to a uniquely determined stability condition $\sigma_{\omega,\beta}$ by virtue of \cite[Proposition 10.3]{Bri08}.

 \begin{theorem}[{{\cite[Proposition 14.2]{Bri08}}} and {{\cite[Section 6]{Yo01}}}] Consider a pair $(\omega,\beta)\in \NS(S)_{\bq}^2$ such that $\omega$ is ample and $\sigma_{\omega,\beta}$ is a stability condition, and a Mukai vector $v=(r,\Delta,s)\in N(S)$ with $r>0,(\Delta-r\beta)\cdot\omega>0$ or with $r=0$, then there exists a positive number $t_0$ such that, for any $t\geq t_0$, an object $E$ of $\cate{D}^b(S)$ with vector $v$ is $\sigma_{t\omega,\beta}$-semistable if and only if $E$ is isomorphic to a shift of an $(\omega,\beta)$-twisted semistable sheaf on $S$.
 Moreover, $M_{\sigma_{t\omega,\beta}}(v)=M_{\omega}^{\beta}(v)$ for $t\gg0$. \end{theorem}